New Mexico has adopted the Child Support Guidelines set forth at NMSA 1978 § 40-4-11.1(B), and the courts assume that the guidelines are correct.

 New Mexico child support is calculated based on the income of the parents and the custody and visitation schedule that results from the divorce.
-The purpose of child support is to spread out the responsibility for the financial care of the children based on how much time each parent is responsible for the children.
+Child support laws in New Mexico are enforced in order to spread out the responsibility for the financial care of the children based on how much time each parent is responsible for the children.

 Two scenarios usually occur.
 In the first scenario, one parent has “primary physical custody” or is the “custodial parent” and the other parent has visitation that amounts to spending less than 35% of the children’s lives as the responsible or caretaker parent.

 In the second scenario, the parents share an equal or nearly equal period of time as responsible or caretaker parents (at least 35%) and are joint custodians.

 While each scenario calls for somewhat different analyses by the court, in either scenario, as a rule of thumb, the parent who spends the smaller percentage of time in visitation or responsible caretaking time is likely going to end up paying child support because that parent is not physically around as much as the other parent to provide for the children’s well-being.